Tmw/tiemenwaterreus.com/content/posts/linear-regression-elixir-phoenix-liveview-II.md

 icon: 📈
 ---

-In the [previous post](/posts/linear-regression-elixir-phoenix-liveview-i/) we walked through setting up a fairly simple linear regression algoritm that uses the slope-intercept form and gradient descent to fit the best line possible over a list of given datapoints.
+In the [previous post](/posts/linear-regression-elixir-phoenix-liveview-i/) we walked through setting up a fairly simple linear regression algorithm that uses the slope-intercept form and gradient descent to fit the best line possible over a list of given datapoints.
 In this part we will make this interactive using Phoenix LiveView and a SVG element in the browser.

 ## Kicking things off

-In the previous post we've scaffolded a Phoenix LiveView application using `mix phx.new --live --no-ecto` but up until now we only focussed on the non-phoenix parts.
+In the previous post we've scaffolded a Phoenix LiveView application using `mix phx.new --live --no-ecto` but up until now we only focused on the non-phoenix parts.
 Let's begin by starting our development server and see what we're setup with out-of-the-box:

 Either `iex -S mix phx.server` or `mix phoenix.server` will do.
 I like the former better because it drops us immediately into an IEx session we can use to inspect, validate or just doodle around.